eXpandFramework/Reactive.XAF/src/Modules/Agnostic/CloneModelView/Readme.md

 ## Details
 Using the `CloneModelViewAttribute` in your Bussiness Objects you can:
 1. Create one or many `DetailViews` or `ListViews` or `LookupListViews`.
-2. Additionaly for the generated view you can configure if it will be default.
+2. Additionaly for the cloned view you can configure if it will be the default view for the Bussiness Object.
-3. If you generate a `ListView` it is possible the related `DetailView`
+3. If you cloned a `ListView` it is possible the configure related `DetailView`

 ### Tests
 The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Modules/CloneModelView)

-### Examples
 ### Examples
 The module is integrated with the following eXpandFramework modules: `Dashboard, ExcelImporter, ModelDifference, System`,